Ibex and Santa

 Copyright © 2017 by Yehuda Rotblum

 The horned animal myths spread around the world is proof of its strength and age.
-Its deep permeability into far and different cultures shows that the symbol existed for long times, his prominence is known from the Paleolithic times.
+Its deep permeability into far and different cultures shows that the symbol existed for long times, its prominence known from the Paleolithic times.
 It could be an Ibex, Reindeer, Deer, Caribou, and even a Ram.
-Apparently, the symbol changes with geography and time but its role is maintained throughout.
-Accordingly, its role as presented in many mediums such as rockart, it represents the Fertility God and it has always an association with the Sun as illustrated in Fig2.
+Apparently, the symbol changes with geography and time maintaining its role.
+Accordingly, its role as presented in many mediums such as rock art represents the Fertility God associated with the Sun as illustrated in Fig2.

 Fig. 2 Examples of horned animal that carries the sun from Asia.
 Left to right: Negev Desert, Persia, Pakistan, Tibet, and Siberia.

 An important role of the Fertility God, the horned animal, was to take care of the sun (see the article, Ibex Hunt).
 The Sun Journey, daily and seasonal, got much attention in myths and rock art, noting the most vulnerable times of disappearance, either at night and winter time.
 Such event marked that chaos and dark forces overtook the land.
 The vanishing Sun phenomenon arose many customs and rituals, especially during the winter solstice.
 In the ancient world, the fire ritual was common in all cultures, from Asia to northern Europe and Israel, and its purpose was to strengthen the dwindling sun strength.
 Worship was conducted by burning wood or shooting flaming arrows into the sky to boost the dying Sun energy.